 Although ETS works to accumulate validity evidence at each stage of the delivery and scoring process, the initial impetus for validity research comes from feedback from members of the graduate school community, who provide information about the skills and abilities that they consider essential for success in graduate school.

-The Verbal Reasoning measure of the GRE® revised General Test assesses verbal reasoning skills.
-These skills have been identified by graduate and business school deans and faculty as critical for success in graduate and business school.
+The Verbal Reasoning section of the GRE® General Test measures skills that faculty have identified through surveys as important for graduate-level success.
 The capabilities that are assessed include:

 - the ability to interpret discourse (such as the ability to draw conclusions, to infer missing information or to identify assumptions)

-The Quantitative Reasoning measure of the GRE revised General Test assesses quantitative reasoning skills.
-The skills assessed are consistent with capabilities outlined in the Mathematical Association of America's Quantitative Reasoning for College Graduates: A Complement to the Standards and are based on feedback from faculty surveys.
-The capabilities that are assessed in the GRE Quantitative Reasoning measure include:
+The Quantitative Reasoning section of the GRE General Test measures skills that are consistent with those outlined in the Mathematical Association of America's Quantitative Reasoning for College Graduates: A Complement to the Standards.
+The skills that are assessed in the GRE quantitative measure include:

 - reading and understanding quantitative information